ClementTsang/opal/Why.md

 Short answer: Why not?

+Longer answer: Basically, a bunch of random reasons that all came together.

-Longer answer: I was a bit bored and wanted a small project that I could work on in small chunks, I wanted to play with WASM and Yew, I wanted to try using Tailwind, and I just took an intro to linguistics class.
-This all consolidated into working on this overly-complicated and unnecessary project.
+- I was a bit bored at the time and wanted a small/unimportant project that was easy to slowly work on whenever I had free time.
+- I wanted to play with WASM and Yew, the latter of which I had been thinking of trying to use for a while.
+- I wanted to try using Tailwind.
+- I just took an intro to linguistics class at uni.

+All this consolidated into working on this weird, overly-complicated, and unnecessary project that I'm pretty happy with.

 ## Why "opal"?